Husein Gradaščević: Rumelian instability and Bosnian uprising

 Another outcome of the Tuzla meeting was an agreement that another general meeting should be held in Travnik.
-Since Travnik was the seat of the Bosnia Eyalet and of the vizier, the planned meeting was in effect a direct confrontation with Ottoman authority.
+Since Travnik was the seat of the Bosnia Eyalet and of the vizier, the planned meeting was in effect a confrontation with Ottoman authority.
 Gradaščević thus asked all involved to help assemble an army beforehand.
 On 29 March 1831, Gradaščević set out towards Travnik with some 4,000 men.

-Upon hearing word of the oncoming force, Namık Pasha is said to have gone to the Travnik fort and called the Sulejmanpašić brothers to his aid.
-When the rebel army arrived in Travnik they fired several warning shots at the castle, warning the vizier that they were prepared for a military encounter.
+Upon hearing the word of the oncoming force, Namık Pasha is said to have gone to the Travnik fort and called the Sulejmanpašić brothers to his aid.
+When the rebel army arrived in Travnik, they fired several warning shots at the castle, warning the vizier that they were prepared for a military encounter.
 Meanwhile, Gradaščević sent a detachment of his forces, under the command of Memiš-aga of Srebrenica, to meet Sulejmanpašić's reinforcements.
 The two sides met at Pirot, on the outskirts of Travnik, on 7 April.
 There, Memiš-aga defeated the Sulejmanpašić brothers and their 2,000-man army, forcing them to retreat and destroying the possessions of the Sulejmanpašić family.
 On 21 May, Namık Pasha fled to Stolac following a short siege.
-Soon afterwards, Husein Gradaščević was honorably proclaimed the "commander of Bosnia, chosen by the will of the people".
-On 31 May he demanded that all Bosnian aristocrats immediately join his army, and called on the general populace who wished to do so.
+Soon afterwards, Husein Gradaščević was honourably proclaimed the "commander of Bosnia, chosen by the will of the people".
+On 31 May, he demanded that all Bosnian aristocrats immediately join his army, and called on the general populace who wished to do so.
 Thousands rushed to join him, among them being numerous Christians, who were said to comprise up to a third of his total forces.
 Gradaščević split his army in two, leaving one part of it in Zvornik to defend against a possible Serbian incursion.
-With the bulk of the troops he set out towards Kosovo to meet the Grand vizier, who had been sent with a large army to quell the rebellion.
+With the bulk of the troops, he set out towards Kosovo to meet the Grand vizier, who had been sent with a large army to quell the rebellion.
 Along the way, he took the city of Peć with a 25,000-strong army and proceeded to Priština, where he set up his main camp.